MicrosoftDocs/azure-stack-docs/azure-managed-lustre/use-csi-driver-kubernetes.md

 ## Provide subnet access between AKS and Azure Managed Lustre

 Because the Azure Managed Lustre file system operates within a private virtual network, your Kubernetes containers must have a subnet in common with the Lustre cluster.
-There are three ways to configure subnet access.
+There are three ways to configure subnet access

+- [Option 1](#option-1-create-an-aks-subnet-inside-the-azure-managed-lustre-vnet): Create an AKS subnet inside the Azure Managed Lustre VNet
+- [Option 2](#option-2-use-azure-cni-in-aks-and-peer-the-vnets): Use Azure CNI in AKS, and peer the VNets
+- [Option 3](#option-3-use-aks-kubenet-and-peer-its-vnet-with-the-azure-managed-lustre-vnet): Use AKS `kubenet`, and peer its VNet with the Azure Managed Lustre VNet

 > [!TIP]
 > Network access is easier to configure if your Azure Managed Lustre file system and your Azure Kubernetes Service instance use the same subscription and virtual network (VNet).